pablo-alonso-c/pablo-alonso-c/README.md

 ### 📡 About Me

 I am a Computer Engineering undergraduate focused on the intersection of low-level systems architecture and offensive security.
-My methodology avoids dependency on automated third-party scanners, prioritizing custom development and a deep technical understanding of network traffic, memory management, and process execution.
+Operating under the alias PROdigy, my methodology avoids dependency on automated third-party scanners, prioritizing custom development and a deep technical understanding of network traffic, memory management, and process execution.

 **Current Operations:**